wendahere/GoGetter/Journal.md

 Wen Da realised that output of raspberry pi was 3.3v, not 5v.
 The lowest relay is 5v relay.
 To solve this, he can either make a npn transistor step up circuit or use buck converters or use a level shifter which can be bought for cheap.

 Wen Da decided to buy the level shifter.

+Mr Soh got the budget to $2500 and sent the PO to Mr Pau for fabrication.